 Historic aerial photographs of the Development Area were reviewed to ascertain the level of past ground disturbance.
 This information is used to assist in developing a predictive model for potential cultural heritage site locations.
-Aerial photographs from 1953, 1968, 1976, 1984 and 1993 were reviewed as part of this assessment (Appendix B).
+Aerial photographs from 1953, 1976, 1984 and 1993 were reviewed as part of this assessment (Appendix B).

-The 1953 Historic Aerial image shows the southern portion of the Development Area (Figure 14).
-The image shows that by the 1950's the Development Area had been extensively cleared.
+The 1953 Historic Aerial image only shows the southern portion of the Development Area (Figure 27).
+The image shows that by the 1950's the Development Area had been cleared, excluding the south-western corner and the margins of Burkes Gully.
 Mitchell (1831) noted the Peel area as generally thinly wooded, it is likely then that the initial clearing of this area was undertaken by hand.
-The New England Highway/Goonoo Goonoo Road and Burgamanns Lane is well-formed at this time, and a dwelling is clearly visible within the south of the Development Area, as are a number of large trees, situated within close proximity to the dwelling structure.
-A small drainage channel is visible running through the centre of the Development Area from the north-east to south east.
-The banks of Goonoo Goonoo creek line to the east of the Development Area appear to also have been subject to clearing.
-The Development Area lands appear to be set up for rural purposes, likely for pastoral or cultivation activities stemming from the Australian Agricultural Company Grant (Section 6.2 and Section 7), both of which were common land use practices throughout the region.
+Duri Road and Burgamanns Lane are well-formed at this time, The Development Area lands appear to be set up for rural uses, likely pastoral or for cultivation purposes stemming from the Australian Agricultural Company Grant (Section 6.2 and Section 7), both of which were common land use practices throughout the region.